openSUSE/md2workflow/README.md

 ### Hello World

-This is a Local dry-run of example config (using backend=generic) Consider this a Hello World in md2workfow
+This is a Local dry-run of example config (using backend=generic) Consider this a Hello World in md2workfow.

+Please be aware that the path to my_project.conf will vary based on how did you get tool.

 ```
+# For git checkout
 bin/md2workflow --env config/local.conf example/my_project.conf # or simply --env local

+# For rpm or pip installation (in case that --prefix for pip is /usr)
+md2workflow --env local /usr/share/md2workflow/example/my_project.conf
 ```

 ### Creating or updating checklist in Jira